SanjeevaRDodlapati/QeMLflow/docs/FOLDER_ORGANIZATION_IMPLEMENTATION_SUMMARY.md

 ## 🎉 **Summary**

-The ChemML folder organization has been significantly improved for scalability:
+The QeMLflow folder organization has been significantly improved for scalability:

 1. **✅ Immediate Issues Addressed**: Documentation redundancy and example proliferation
 2. **✅ Scalable Structure Created**: Ready for exponential growth in integrated models
 3. **✅ Clear Standards Established**: Consistent patterns for future development
 4. **📋 Implementation Roadmap**: Phased approach for complete optimization

-**Result**: ChemML is now organized for sustainable growth from current state to 50+ integrated models while maintaining clarity, reducing redundancy, and improving developer experience.
+**Result**: QeMLflow is now organized for sustainable growth from current state to 50+ integrated models while maintaining clarity, reducing redundancy, and improving developer experience.

 ---

-*This implementation provides the foundation for scalable, maintainable, and professional organization as ChemML grows into a comprehensive computational chemistry platform.*
+*This implementation provides the foundation for scalable, maintainable, and professional organization as QeMLflow grows into a comprehensive computational chemistry platform.*